TYPECASTINGSG/rpscript-docs/docs/tutorials/usage.md

 ## Keywords

 Keyword is the prefix of an action.
 It is equivalent to the operator of homoiconic languages.
 Keywords are managed by modules.
-When you perform a `rps install <xxx>`, you are installing a set of keywords to be used.
+When you perform a `rps install xxx`, you are installing a set of keywords to be used.
 For a list of available modules and keywords, check out the [documentation](http://docs.rpscript.com).

 ## Lamda

 This is similar lamda function in functional programming.
 The syntax follows the javascript convention, except that must have the `$` sign.
 <pre class="prettyprint lang-rps"><code>for-each ($val)=> (log $val) [1,2,3,4,5]</code></pre>

 ## Literal

-Currently supported literal are Number, String, Template String, Object and Array.
+Currently supported literal are Number, Boolean, String, Template String, Object and Array.
 The syntax follows javascript convention.

 ```
 assign "array" [1,2,3]